lachrist/aran/README.md

 When code weaving happens on the same process that evaluates weaved code, it is called *live weaving*.
 This is the case for [demo/live/instrument/apply.js](https://cdn.rawgit.com/lachrist/aran/ed21412d/demo/output/live-apply-factorial.html) which performs the same analysis as [demo/dead/apply](demo/dead/apply).
 Live weaving enables direct communication between an advice and its associated Aran's instance.
-For instance, `aran.node(serial)` can be invoked by the advice to retrieve the line index of the node that triggered a trap.
+For instance, `aran.nodes[serial]` can be invoked by the advice to retrieve the line index of the node that triggered a trap.
 An other good reason for the advice to communicate with Aran arises when the target program performs dynamic code evaluation -- e.g. by calling the evil [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function.

 ## Demonstrators